 - its line-up and qualifications, etc.

 An application for patients will take longer to code due to a greater number of features that can possibly be available to them.
-For example, it takes around three months to build an average mental health tracker app.
+For example, it takes around 3 months to develop a mental health tracker app.
 A simple self-assessment app can be constructed in 2-5 months.

-App owners also often forget to include the back-office into the cost equation, while they will likely need a database and admin panels to manage content, users, etc.
+App owners will likely need a database and admin panels to manage content, users, payments, analytics, etc.

-All three components of a mental health MVP can total up to 1,000 hours of work.
+All three components of a mental health app MVP can total up to 1,000 hours of work.

 Source: Accelerance